endpoints/endpoints/website/app/data/tutorial/step-0.md

 both Express and Hapi are supported.

 In this tutorial, we'll be using endpoints on top of Express to make an API for data on fantasy-genre books.
-Therefore, our first step is to scaffold a simple Express application.
+We'll be building this application on a stack of Express, Knex, Bookshelf, and finally endpoints.
+Therefore, we'll begin by setting up a layered Express application.

 [Here is the github diff of what we'll do in this section.](https://github.com/endpoints/tutorial/commit/7249ed4786fe6220ad439bec1bbbb98faec9697b)